 21. Complaints procedure

 21.0.1.
 Most of your concerns can be resolved quickly to your satisfaction through the person you are dealing with.
-If your issue remains unresolved and you would like to make a formal complaint please do so by emailing email@example.com and the relevant manager will handle it.
+If your issue remains unresolved and you would like to make a formal complaint please do so by emailing firstname.lastname@example.org and our client experience team will look into it.
 We cannot accept complaints over the phone, they must be in writing.

 22. Respect at work